Higher time-derivative theories from space-time interchanged integrable field theories: Conclusions

 We derived the time-evolution and have constructed consistent sets of equal-time commutation relations for the canonical coordinate and momentum fields of the mKdV systems for generic values of $n$, which should aid future quantisation procedures of the theories.
 For the special cases of $n=3$ and $n=4$ we also derived the alternative multi-field version of the theories and the consistent time-evolution for the canonical fields of the first higher charge Hamiltonian.
 These type of Hamiltonians were constructed from inverse Legendre transformed higher charges, which were subsequently space-time rotated before converted into Hamiltonians by means of the Ostrogradsky method.
 By carrying out a Painlev\'e test we established that the systems obtained in this way are integrable.

 For the $n=2,3,4$-theories we derived several exact real as well as complex benign and malevolent solutions.
 The classical energies of these systems were shown to be real when the solutions respect a generalised ${\cal CPT}$-symmetry and occur in complex conjugate pairs when that symmetry is broken.
 By including multi-soliton solutions we showed that one may generate a large set of initial value functions for the Cauchy problem and in the case of $n=4$ we also extended our investigations to the initial-boundary value problem, revealing benign solutions.
 It remains an open issue whether these type of boundary value problems can be solved in complete generality for the systems considered.
 Nonetheless, we established that in their functional parameter space of initial boundary value functions they certainly possess islands of benign nature.
+However, even though the solutions turned out to be benign, they are unstable as revealed by comparing the exact with the numerical solutions.
+The nature of the instability differs between the $n=3$, rotated standard KdV-equation, and the $n=4$-case, rotated standard modified KdV equation.
+In the former model the instability is of a malevolent nature whereas in the latter it is benign, see figures \ref{exnumKdV} and \ref{exnummKdV} .
+Our findings are in agreement with the observations made in \cite{Smilgaacta}.

 We have quantised the $n=2$-theory and for a special toy model were led to the usual dilemma in HTDT that we have to make a choice between two physically undesirable features without being able to avoid both at the same time.
 We have either a theory with proper normalisable states of positive norm, at the cost of having a spectrum that is not bounded from below, or the reverse, allowing for negative norm states in the system would lead to a spectrum that is bounded from below.
 In our $n=2$-mKdV theory the choice was dictated by selecting the correct sign in the decay width, leading to a theory that is unbounded from below.
-We leave the quantisation of the $n \neq 2$-theories for future work.
+We leave the quantisation of the $n \neq 2$-theories for future work, where we also hope to gain new insights into the resolution of the above mentioned fundamental issues of HTDT possibly along the lines mentioned in [8-12].

-\textbf{Acknowledgments:} BT is supported by a City, University of London Research Fellowship.
+\textbf{Acknowledgments:} TT is supported by JSPS KAKENHI Grant Number 22KJ0752.
+BT is supported by a City, University of London Research Fellowship.
+We would like to thank Andrei Smilga for useful comments.